Diabetes and Dementia: The Emerging Science of Type 3 Diabetes

 Treatment Options: Shining a Light in the Darkness

-Lifestyle Measures: The Foundations of Health
+Lifestyle Measures: The Building Blocks of Health

 Adopting a diet low in fat and rich in fruits and vegetables is another critical step in your journey.
 Consider it as fueling your body with premium-grade gasoline to boost overall health.